volterraedge/terraform-provider-volterra/docs/resources/volterra_aws_vpc_site.md

 ### Active Network Policies

-Network Policies active for this site..
+Firewall Policies active for this site..

-`network_policies` - (Required) Ordered List of Network Policies active for this network firewall.
+`network_policies` - (Required) Ordered List of Firewall Policies active for this network firewall.
 See [ref](#ref) below for details.

 ### Allowed Vip Port